SignalK/specification/apis/course/README.md

 This API will provide endpoints under the path `navigation/course` in order to set a course as well as query the current course information.

-### 1.1 Enabling other navigation equipment (e.g. autopilot) operation.
----
-By clearly defining and managing the use of specific `course` paths within the Signal K schema, this will ensure consistency in the values they contain and engender confidence in their use.

-Maintianing quality data in these paths enables the reliable operation of other navigation equipment such as:
-- Course computers
-- Auto-pilots

-by providing a trusted source of data for use in calculating navigation information for steering a course.

-The paths within the Signal K schema pertaining to other navigation operations will be maintained by the relevant equipment or Signal K API.

 ---